Aktueel Scheepvaart Nieuws

 The container ship was moored in the East Shore Port in Kiel following the collision.

 The Nordic Bremen was also damaged along with some of its containerized cargo.
 The vessel was en route from port of Rotterdam to Helsinki.
-The accident was thought to have been caused by a wind gust.

 source: J.Stansfield Maritime News